artes-dev/chargeback-order-status-for-woocommerce/README.txt

 == Installation ==

-1. Upload `woocommerce-chargeback-order-status.php` to the `/wp-content/plugins/` directory
+1. Upload `chargeback-order-status-for-woocommerce` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==